 source—must die.
 This is why an illness may have both physical and demonic

-article is based on Tom Brown's book, Healing through Deliverance.
+article is based on Tom Brown's book, Breaking Curses, Experiencing Healing.

 to read more